HaleFader/HaleFader.github.io/index.md

  </iframe>
 <figcaption style="font-style: italic;  margin-top: 10px; color: #555 ;position: relative;left: -350px; ">
 Figure 4.1: Scatter plot displaying the 10 cuisines with highest percentage of 'A' grades compared to their average ratings. <br>
-The size of the dots depend on number of total inspections of the cuisine type. <br>Dragging your cursor over the dots, information about cuisine type, percentage of ‘A’ grades, average customer rating <br>and the exact amount of inspections are displayed.
+The size of the dots depend on number of total inspections of the cuisine type.
+Dragging your cursor over the dots, <br>information about cuisine type, percentage of ‘A’ grades, average customer rating and the exact amount of inspections are displayed.

 </figcaption>
 </figure>